Strawberry Ice Cream (No Cook, Eggless)

-If you can turn on a blender, you can make this 1 pint small batch Strawberry Ice Cream – no cooking, no eggs, no food coloring.
+If you can turn on a blender, you can make this 1 pint Strawberry Ice Cream – no cooking, no eggs, no food coloring.

 It’s amazing how many recipes you can make with one ingredient as the common denominator.

-Over the years I’ve posted numerous strawberry recipes – strawberry jam, strawberry curd, strawberry brownies, cupcakes, cake, more cake, another cake, cheesecake, more cheesecake, even more cheesecake, whoa another cheesecake.
+Over the years I’ve posted numerous strawberry recipes – strawberry jam, strawberry curd, strawberry brownies, strawberry shortcake cupcakes, strawberry shortcake cake, strawberry upside down cake, strawberry layer cake, strawberry swirl cheesecake, and strawberry shortcake cheesecake.

 And yet there are at least 10 more strawberry ideas on my list.
 Will it ever end?
 (Answer – no).